elasticpath/react-pwa-reference-storefront/README.md

 ##### `ep.config.json (options)`

  - `cortexApi.path`, **required**, *string*:
 URL consisting of hostname and port which the storefront will use to reach Cortex.
-A web proxy is configured in this project's Webpack config for your local development convenience.
+A web proxy is configured in this project's Webpack config for your convenience.
 Set this value to `http://localhost:8080/cortex` for local development to redirect Cortex calls to the local proxy.
 Set to `cortex` for production.
  - `cortexApi.scope`, **required**, *string*:
 Name of store to retreive data from Cortex.
  - `cortexApi.pathForProxy`, **required**, *string*:
 The path the webpack proxy will route storefront Cortex calls to.
 URL consisting of hostname and port to actual running instance of Cortex.
+Leave this value empty to disable the proxy.
  - `skuImagesS3Url`, **required**, *string*:
  Path to catalog images hosted on S3 bucket.
 Set this to the full URL of your S3 images, replacing the sku/file-name with the string `%sku%`.
 This value will be populated during pageload with values retreived by Cortex.
  - `enableOfflineMode`, **optional**, *bool*:
   Option to enable offline mode.
 When in offline mode, requests are fetched from static data instead of Cortex.
 Check out [how it works](#offline-mode)
+ - `gaTrackingId`, **optional**, *string*:
+ Google Analytics tracking ID to integrate with Google Analytics Suite and track user activity as it happens on your site.

 ### Setup (Development):
 1. Clone/pull this repo to a directory of your choosing